The joy of Sussex: What Harry and Meghan need to know

 In the late 1700s Harry's great-great-great-great-great uncle, King George IV (at this point still the Prince of Wales) built a magnificent seaside pleasure palace.

-Brighton's luxurious Royal Pavilion is one of the most architecturally striking buildings in Britain.
+Brighton's luxurious Royal Pavilion is one of the most architecturally striking buildings in Britain - and the couple will be getting a tour of it on Wednesday.

 As the resort was disliked by Queen Victoria, in 1850 the pavilion was sold to the town, and the building would go on to serve as a military hospital during World War One.